wfschneidergroup/wfschneidergroup.github.io/Instructions to update group webpage.md

 The markdown files are used to edit the content(paragraphs and photos) on each page.
 Markdown files have plain text formatting syntax and can be easily edited.
 Here is a useful cheatsheet to edit markdown files: https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet
 3. Photos in folder
 You may need to add photos in several folders.
-## Section D. Files to edit for each page
+## Section D. Files to modify for each page
 1. Home page carousal
 The home page carousal has the highlighted figures from papers published by our group.
 To update the figures in carousal, you need 2 steps.
 Add new figure in the folder: group_data/home_photoes/